Rice Bolton Pierce Of Halifax County, N.C.

 On the motion of Martha Pierce ordered that John George Wills, Benjamin Wills, Samuel Wills and John Pate Wills, or any three of them do examine & settle an account of the admon of the estate of Spencer Pierce deceased and report the same to the court.

-At the same court Spencer Pierce was appointed constable of Stanley Hundred Precinct.
+On the same date Spencer Pierce was appointed constable of Stanley Hundred Precinct.
 Presumably Stanley Hundred Precinct corresponded approximately to the parish of Stanley Hundred or Mulberry Island although the parishes in Warwick were merged in 1725 (Parish Lines, Diocese of Southern Virginia, Charles Cocke, p.
 158), so he was appointed constable of the area of Mulberry Island and the land formerly owned by Capt.
 William Pierce.

 Warwick Court order for 2 April 1761 gives: